George L. Engel: Academic career

-After completing his medical degree, Engel began an internship at Mount Sinai Hospital in New York City; their physicians such as Eli Moschowitz and Lawrence Kubie were incorporating psychosomatics into the clinical service.
+undergraduate degree in 1934.
+George and his identical twin brother both graduated with M.D. degrees at Johns Hopkins in 1938 and then went on to study Pavlovian behaviorism together at the All-Union Institute of Experimental Medicine located in Leningrad, Russia.
+He then interned at Mt.
+Siani Hospital in New York City and stayed for about two and a half years, where he met physicians such as Eli Moschcowitz and Lawrence Kubie were incorporating psychosomatics into the clinical service.
 At the time, Engel was skeptical of psychoanalysis and psychosomatic medicine.
 He was committed to purely physical explanations of disease processes.

 Engel began a Research Fellowship in Medicine at Harvard Medical School and also Graduate Assistant in Medicine at the Peter Bent Brigham Hospital (now Brigham and Women's Hospital) in 1941.
 He came under the supervision of physician Soma Weiss, who at this time was becoming interested in psychosomatics.
 At this time, he first met with psychiatrist John Romano.
 Romano had arrived in Boston several years before Engel.
 With the encouragement from Weiss, Engel and Romano collaborated on a study of delusional patients.
 In 1942, Romano became chairman of the psychiatry department at the University of Cincinnati.
 Romano invited Engel to join the faculty at Cincinnati and Engel accepted the invitation.
 At this point Engel converted to the psychosomatic school.